 Of his music, Kane says he’s “not looking to take people back to the 1950s or to play music they’ve heard before.”
 Rather, he tries to represent the time he lives in, with influences including not only American Jazz icons Herbie Hancock and Pat Metheny, but also hip-hop pioneers Rakim and Tribe called Quest, Brazilian masters Milton Nascimento and Toninho Horta, R&B great Stevie Wonder, and African trailblazer Fela Kuti.

-Kane will also tell you that he doesn’t “hit the drums like an animal,” but he doesn’t “pitty-pat around” either; he plays "full-out" so that people can feel them in their bodies.
+Kane will also tell you that he doesn’t “hit the drums like an animal,” but he doesn’t “pitty-pat around” either; he plays "full-out" so that people can feel the rhythm in their bodies.
 He believes that playing with other musicians creates an energy that is not about one, but all—and that energy extends to the audience.
 That connection is what it’s about.

-The Other Side of the Story is produced by legendary drummer Michael Carvin (Kane calls him his mentor and Carvin calls Kane his protoge) and features three fellow Midwesterners: Peter Schlamb on vibraphone, Mark Peterson on bass, as well as Klaus Mueller on piano and Vic Juris on guitar.
+The Other Side of the Story is produced by legendary drummer Michael Carvin (Kane calls him his mentor and Carvin calls Kane his protoge) and features two fellow Midwesterners: Peter Schlamb on vibraphone, Mark Peterson on bass, as well as Klaus Mueller on piano and Vic Juris on guitar.

 The new album contains a wide swath of rhythm, not just the traditional jazz rhythm folks are used to.
 Kane also talks about “the geography of sound”, referring to how the songs echo a number of places he’s lived and been—including Hannibal, Kansas City, the Ozarks, Eureka Springs, and, of course, NYC—and how his experiences in those places mark his evolution.